Woman accusing Virginia Lt. Gov. Fairfax of sexual assault retains firm that represented Christine Blasey Ford

 “Such a shame this is weaponized and used as a smear because this is a very real issue,” Fairfax said.

-Fox News' Gregg Re, Alex Pappas andThe Associated Press contributed to this report.
+Fox News' Garrett Tenney, Gregg Re, Alex Pappas andThe Associated Press contributed to this report.